flpcastro/flpcastro/README.md

 ## Hi there!
 I'm Felipe 😄

 • I work as a software developer.
 Currently, I am in the forty semester of my Bachelor's degree in Computer Science.
-I have a strong knowledge of Typescript, Javascript, Java and GoLang.
+I have a strong knowledge of Typescript, Javascript and GoLang.

 <div align="center">
   <a href="https://github.com/flpcastro">